Those who remained steadfast on Islam During the Apostasy Part 6

 وبالإسلام دينا قد رضينا |

-وقلنا قــد رضـــيـنـا الله ربا |
+وقلنا قــد رضــيـنـا الله ربا |

 Indeed, convey to Abu Bakr,

-and the youths of al Madinah, all of them;
+And the youths of al Madinah, all of them.

-Do you have anything to say to a noble people
+Do you have anything to say to a noble people,

-seated in Juwatha, besieged?
+Seated in Juwatha, besieged?

 We rely upon al Rahman indeed,

-We found victory for those who rely upon Him,
+We found victory for those who rely upon Him.

 And we said we are pleased with Allah as a Lord,